 There are 3 Steps I use:

 Step 1: Offer something useful/valuable for your ideal clients (for free) – something that solves a problem, or helps them get a result they want.
-Examples are checklists, templates, short guides, video training.
+Examples are checklists, templates, short guides, and video training.

 Step 2: Use Linkedin to tell your ideal clients about your offer – through a post or through Linkedin messages to your connections.
 Ask them to tell you they want it (NB don’t just send it/post it for everyone to see).